apache/brpc/docs/en/server.md

 * most fork continues with exec, which wastes re-creations
 * bring too many troubles and complexities to the code

 brpc's strategy is to create these threads on demand and fork without exec should happen before all code that may create the threads.
-Specifically, **fork without exec should happen before initializing all Servers/Channels/Applications, earlier is better. fork not obeying this causes the program dysfunctional.
+Specifically, **fork without exec should happen before initializing all Servers/Channels/Applications, earlier is better**. fork not obeying this causes the program dysfunctional.
 BTW, fork without exec better be avoided because many libraries do not support it.

 # Settings